Camden Fire Department

 Leadership in the Fire Department at this time was not subject to Civil Service regulations.
 When the Democrats gained control of City Council in 1876, future mayor Claudius Bradshaw was elected Chief Engineer for the City of Camden, George Horneff, of Engine Company 1 was named as Assistant Engineer, and another Engine 1 member, Thomas McLaughlin, was named as Extra Engineer.
 Bradshaw and Horneff were both re-elected in 1877.
 Cornelius Brown was promoted to foreman if Engine Company 1.

 With Republicans regaining control of the city in 1879, Samuel Buzine of Engine 1 was named foreman of Engine Company 2.
 Cornelius Brown continued as Engine 1 foreman.
 Both men remained in these positions until March 27, 1882.
-George Tenner was then named Engine Company 1 foreman.
+George Rudolph Tenner was then named Engine Company 1 foreman.
 In 1884 Samuel Buzine was named Foreman of Engine Company 1.
-He was promoted to Assistant Engineer the following year, his place being taken by John Stockton, who later became Chief of the department..
+He was promoted to Assistant Engineer the following year, his place being taken by John Stockton, who later became Chief of the department.

 Engine Company 1